GMAT Tutoring FAQs

-- 20-hour package – allows for moderate-to-deep coverage of only math, extensive coverage of only verbal, or light-to-moderate coverage of math and verbal.
-When used for both math and verbal, you should either already be comfortable with introductory GMAT concepts or be able to grasp new concepts quickly.
+- 20-hour package – allows for moderate-to-deep coverage of only math, extensive coverage of only verbal, or light-to-moderate coverage of both math and verbal.
+When used for both math and verbal, you should already either be comfortable with introductory GMAT concepts or be able to grasp new concepts quickly.

 - 30-hour package – offers extensive coverage of only math, or moderate-to-deep coverage of both math and verbal.
 This package can provide ample coverage of all the relevant GMAT content, but depending on your skill levels, may not allow enough time for working through practice questions with your tutor.

 - 40-hour package – affords extensive coverage of both math and verbal.
 Combined with a study plan that you will structure with your tutor, this package delivers in-depth coverage of all GMAT content plus extensive time for practice questions.